abir1289/Simple_Battleship_Game/README.md

 The rules of the game are as followed

 1) The game is played in a 8 x 8 grid which looks like the grid below.
-"X" are the possible coordinates of the grid

 ![image](https://user-images.githubusercontent.com/77070862/113497121-9e016f00-94ce-11eb-98e2-2d8908b73a75.png)